snsaiphoo/binf6110_assignment2/README.md

 To evaluate biological relevance, both over-representation analysis (ORA) and Gene Set Enrichment Analysis (GSEA) were conducted using `clusterProfiler` [14].
 ORA identifies enriched Gene Ontology (GO) terms and KEGG pathways based on predefined lists of differentially expressed genes, whereas GSEA assesses enrichment across ranked gene lists without requiring an arbitrary cutoff, allowing detection of coordinated but subtle pathway-level changes [15].
 While each statistical and enrichment method has limitations, such as including sensitivity to model assumptions and threshold selection, the combined use of complementary approaches strengthens confidence in the biological interpretation of flor yeast transcriptional regulation during biofilm maturation.

 ## Methods
-The following section describes the detailed methods used for the _Saccharomyces cerevisiae_.
+The following section describes methods for analyzing  _Saccharomyces cerevisiae_ RNA-seq data.
 To execute the pipeline, download the [`scripts`](scripts) directory into your workspace.
 The `.sh` scripts should first be run sequentially in a Linux terminal, beginning with `00_ `and proceeding in numerical order.
 These scripts perform preprocessing and quantification steps, and output directories will be generated automatically at each stage.
-Once quantification is complete, the resulting count or quant files should be imported into `RStudio` for downstream analysis.
-The scripts are numbered to ensure they are followed sequentially.
+Once quantification is complete, the resulting count or quant files should be imported into `R` for downstream analysis.

 ### 1.0 - Data and Tools
 #### 1.1 - Containers